tukkek/minerpg/README.md

 The main goal of minetest_rpg is to nudge Minetest ever so slightly into a more traditional gaming experience, vaguely similar to some famous RPG video-games (minus the plot elements).
 It doesn't try to force the gameplay though, leaving you free to do your own thing in-between or even while you try to complete quests.
 The ultimate goal is to give you more reasons to go out and explore the amazing procedurally-generated world around you and use all the tools at your disposal, while also rewarding you for doing that!

+## Difficulty

+Although not intended to be a "hardcore" mode, minetest_rpg is definitely more difficult than your typical survival server.
+When you die you also permanently lose 1 heart, on top of normal death setbacks.

 ## Multiplayer

 This mod tries to be multiplayer-friendly, creating a competitive and/or cooperative scenario where players can try to be the first one to finish a bountiful quest, or work together in order to fulfill them.
 It can also be played normally on singleplayer!